B.C. Ministry of Social Development and Poverty Reduction B.C. Employment and Assistance for Persons with Disabilities

 handyDART is an accessible, door-to-door shared transit service for people with permanent or temporary disabilities that prevent them from using fixed-route transit without assistance from another person. handyDART picks you up at your accessible door and drops you off at the accessible door of your destination.

-You must first register at no charge.
+You must first register at no charge to use his service.

-Angel Flight is a Canadian Transportation Agency approved organization that provides transportation to patients from points on Vancouver Island, the Sunshine Coast and the Lower Mainland to treatment centres in Victoria and Vancouver.
+Angel Med Flight is a Canadian Transportation Agency approved organization that provides transportation to patients from points on Vancouver Island, the Sunshine Coast and the Lower Mainland to treatment centres in Victoria and Vancouver.
 Their passengers have to travel long distances for a variety of specialist medical services such as cancer related diagnosis, surgery, chemotherapy or any other treatments not available locally.
 They will also coordinate ground transportation from the airport to the medical treatment centre.
 For more information please go to their website.

 SISIP Financial Services